wmay/euc-safety/index.md

 ---

 So you've seen some videos of electric unicycle crashes, and heard about broken ribs and shoulders and other serious injuries.
-What kind of protective gear do you need to stay safe and how do you keep this from happening to you?
+What kind of protective gear do you need to stay safe?

 This website is just a collection of my notes on these issues.
 I hope it's helpful.